autoMD/can-hack-honda/Docs/B-CanMessages.md

 Combination Switch Control Unit | 70

 ## Message Types
-These are the types of messages sent.
+These are the types of messages sent and the recivers.
 They correspond to the first 2?
 Bytes of the Message Id

 Transmitting Control Unit | Message | MICU | Relay Control Module | Door Multiplex Control Unit | Combination Switch Control Unit | Gauge Control Module | Climate Control Unit
 --- | --- | --- | --- | --- | --- | --- | ---